Murder of Jun Lin: Attempts at notoriety

-Over several years, Magnotta created many profiles on various social media and discussion forums to plant a variety of claims about himself.
+Over several years, Magnotta created many profiles on various social media and internet forums to plant a variety of claims about himself.
 Among other things, he purported to be a successful model and a prominent porn star.
 Police stated that Magnotta set up at least 70 Facebook pages and 20 websites under different names.
 Magnotta would use these pages and multiple false online identities to "sing his own praises" (one page called him "The new James Dean"), attack people he disliked, or spread false information about himself in an effort to attract attention.
 Nina Arsenault, who had been Magnotta's lover in the early 2000s, described him in 2012 as a manipulative liar and often self-destructive.
-Magnotta planted multiple hoaxes about himself including negative rumors, so he could deny them as part of a campaign of cyberstalking against him.
+Magnotta planted multiple hoaxes about himself, including negative rumors, so that he could deny them as part of a campaign of cyberstalking against him.

-One such rumor emerged in 2007, claiming Magnotta was in a relationship with Karla Homolka, a high-profile Canadian convicted murderer: this prompted the Toronto Sun to interview Magnotta, allowing him to issue a denial.
+One such rumor emerged in 2007, claiming Magnotta was in a relationship with Karla Homolka, a high-profile Canadian convicted murderer: this prompted AM 640 and the Toronto Sun to interview Magnotta, allowing him to issue denials.
 The Toronto Sun reporter who had met with Magnotta later said that he had found him "troubled", and that he had suspected at the time that Magnotta had made up the Homolka rumor to gain attention.
 However, he had assumed that Magnotta was "if anything (...) more of a danger to himself".
-A woman who had briefly dated Magnotta at the time said in 2012 that he was obsessed with becoming famous, and that he seemed to perceive Homolka and her accomplice Paul Bernardo as "role models".
-During the murder investigation in 2012, Montreal police announced that Magnotta and Homolka had dated, but soon retracted the statement, and acknowledged that they had no evidence to corroborate the claim.
+One of Magnotta's former lovers said in 2012 that he was obsessed with becoming famous, and that he seemed to perceive Homolka and her accomplice Paul Bernardo as "role models".
+During the murder investigation in 2012, Montreal police announced that Magnotta and Homolka had dated, but soon retracted the statement, acknowledging that they had no evidence to corroborate the claim.